aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 spark.stop()
 ```

-The above job lists databases from remote RDS Hive Metastore, creates a new table and query it as well.
+The above job lists databases from a remote RDS Hive Metastore, creates a new table and then queries it.

 ### **Hive metastore thrift service through thrift:// protocol**

-In this example, spark application is configured to connect to an external Hive metastore thrift server.
-Thrift server is on EMR’s master node and RDS Aurora is used as database for Hive Metastore.
+In this example, the spark application is configured to connect to an external Hive metastore thrift server.
+The thrift server is running on EMR on EC2's master node and AWS RDS Aurora is used as database for the Hive metastore.